Why do we offer Bates alumni interviews to prospective students?

 What is an interview report?

 The interview report is the written evaluation that you provide the Office of Admission based on your conversation with the student.
 The interview report becomes a part of the student’s application file.
-After you complete an interview, please log in to the Garnet Gateway to complete your interview report.
+After you complete an interview, please log in to your Alumni Portal to complete your interview report.

 How soon do you need the interview evaluation?